19hours/sg-statutes/Acts/Income Tax Act.md

 ### Deduction for expenditure on licensing intellectual property rights

-14W\.—(1) Subject to this section, for the purpose of ascertaining the income of a person carrying on a trade or business during the basis period for the year of assessment 2013, 2014 or 2015, there shall be allowed, in respect of all his trades and businesses and in addition to the deduction allowed under section 14 or 14D (as the case may be), a deduction for expenditure incurred during the basis period for the purposes of those trades and businesses on the licensing from another person of any qualifying intellectual property rights that is computed in accordance with the following formula:
+14W\.—(1) Subject to this section and section 37IC, for the purpose of ascertaining the income of a person carrying on a trade or business during the basis period for the year of assessment 2013, 2014 or 2015, there shall be allowed, in respect of all his trades and businesses and in addition to the deduction allowed under section 14 or 14D (as the case may be), a deduction for expenditure incurred during the basis period for the purposes of those trades and businesses on the licensing from another person of any qualifying intellectual property rights that is computed in accordance with the following formula:

 where A is —